nishit3/ANN-multi-class-classification/README.md

 ANN contains 4 neurons in the input layer, 24 neurons in the hidden layer, and 3 neurons in the output layer.
 ReLU is used as an activation function and CrossEntropy as a loss function.
 Stochastic Gradient Descent(SGD) is used.

 ## Accuracy as a function of model width and depth  (Experiment)
-ANN models are trained for classification on the iris dataset each with a different set of (depth, width). with depth (1 to 5) (depth = no. of hidden layers) and width (1 to 100) (width = no. of neurons in each hidden layer).
+ANN models are trained for classification on the iris dataset each with a different set of (depth, width).
+With depth (1 to 5) (depth = no. of hidden layers) and width (1 to 100) (width = no. of neurons in each hidden layer).
 It can be deduced that accuracy is not directly proportional to the depth of model architecture, but less dense models are outperforming in discrete ranges.
-Although irrespective of depth accuracy is always improving with more width.
+Although irrespective of depth, accuracy is always improving with more width.

 ![depth and width impact](https://github.com/nishit3/ANN-multi-class-classification/assets/90385616/a0fe7f01-ad7d-4004-8803-9f160639ab97)